 Key information.
-For glossary and explanat ory notes, see Appendix A. ther information, within this document or elsewhere.
-Policy consultation period 1 November 2023 to 5 January 2024 Policy determined on February 2024 Policy published on school website 15 March 2024 Policy contact: name and position Emily Simpson-Horne, Headteacher Amendments after determination Department for Education school number 878- Age range 4 to 16 all-through school, when open in all year groups Early Years provision No Type of school Academy Admissions authority Ted Wragg Trust Normal round intake, (relevant age group) Reception and Year 7 Published Admission Number 2025-26 60 in Reception 150 in Year 7 Priority for children from another setting into Reception No Priority for children from another setting into Year 7 No Priority for children to another setting No Designated religious character No Priority according to faith No Admissions catchment area Yes - catchments area s for the primary and for the secondary phase - see below Entitlement to LA transport 1 Yes - if this is the nearest available school to home Yes - if home is in the school's catchment area School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form Yes - only to be used for exceptional need priority.
-See below Reception When to apply, normal round admission 15 November 2024 to 15 January 2025.
-Late applications accepted 2 Normal round decision 16 April 2025 When to appeal from 14 May 2025 or from 20 school days after the refusal 3 Deadline to submit appeal 4 31 May 2025.
+For glossary and expla natory notes, see Appendix A. link to further information, within this document or elsewhere.
+Policy consultation period 9 November 2024 to 10 January 2025 Policy determined 12 February 2025 Policy published on school website by 15 March 2025 Policy contact Hannah Rose, Headteacher Amendments after determination DfE school number 878-4020 Age range 4-16 all-through school when open in all year groups Early Years provision 1 No Type of school Free Admission authority Ted Wragg Trust Normal round intake Reception and Year 7 PAN for 2026-27 60 in Reception 90 in Year 7 2 Priority for children to another setting 3 No Priority for children from another setting No Designated religious character No Priority according to faith No Admissions catchment area Yes - there are catchment areas for the primary and for the secondary phase - see below Entitlement to LA transport 4 Yes - if this is the nearest available school to home School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/applicationforms or from the school office.
+If applying on an application form provided by another LA, please ensure that you mention anything that you feel could give you additional priority - for example priority for children of staff or an exceptional need.
+Supplementary Information Form Yes - only to be used for exceptional need priority.
+See below When to apply, normal round, reception 15 November 2025 to 15 January 2026. late applications accepted5 Decision 16 April 2026 • When to submit an appeal from 15 May 2026 or from 20 school days after the refusal 6 Deadline to submit appeal 7 31 May 2026.
 Later appeals accepted.
-Deadline to hear appeal, normal round 25 July 2025 Year 7: When to apply, normal round admission 1 September to 31 October 2024.
-Late applications accepted 5 Normal round decision 3 March 2025
+Deadline to hear appeal 24 July 2026 When to apply, in-year from 1 June 2026 for Year Groups 1 to 6 from 1 September 2026 for Reception Decision within 15 school days of an application